wasishah33/pakjunction/README.md

 # pakjunction
-pakjunction is an entertainment website.
+pajunction is a repository for movies code.